-Applications of plant residues have beneficial effect on the soil nutrients, physico-chemical properties, and biological dynamics (Elliott et al., 1978; Hiloidhari et al., 2014; Kotroczó et al., 2014; Purohit et al., 2017).
-However, the effect of plant residues on affecting the quality of the soil depends on the decomposition pattern and nutrient release rate of the residues.
-Both slow and fast decomposing plant residues poses different productivity effects on the soil as the fast decomposing residues will provide nutrients at the initial stages of the sowing without affecting the physical properties of the soil, whereas slow decomposed residues will have opposite effect of affecting soil aggregates or moisture retention but nutrient release will be slow in the initial phases of the crop growth (Tian et al. 1995).
-Decomposition process is affected by the C/N ratio, its lignin, and polyphenol contents.
-The plant quality index given by Tian et al. (1995) integrated the above mentioned parameters to develop a residue quality index, to understand the chemical nature of the residue which influences its decomposition pattern.
-In the present study the formula is being used to study the appropriation of crop residues for its utility in improving the soil nutritional quality.
-Table 3 describes the initial chemical properties of the crop residues before its application for decomposition.
+Applications of plant residues have a beneficial effect on soil nutrients, physicochemical properties, and biological dynamics (Elliott et al., 1978; Hiloidhari et al., 2014; Kotroczó et al., 2014; Purohit et al., 2017).
+However, the effect of plant residues on the quality of the soil depends on the decomposition pattern and nutrient release rate of the residues.
+Both slow and fast decomposing plant residues pose different productivity effects on the soil as the fast decomposing residues will provide nutrients at the initial stages of the sowing without affecting the physical properties of the soil, whereas slow decomposed residues will have the opposite effect of affecting soil aggregates or moisture retention but nutrient release will be slow in the initial phases of the crop growth (Tian et al. 1995).
+The decomposition process is affected by the C/N ratio, its lignin, and polyphenol contents.
+The plant quality index given by Tian et al. (1995) integrated the above-mentioned parameters to develop a residue quality index, to understand the chemical nature of the residue which influences its decomposition pattern.
+In the present study, the formula is being used to study the appropriation of crop residues for its utility in improving the soil nutritional quality.
+Table 3 describes the initial chemical properties of the crop residues before it applies to decomposition.
 The results showed that soil pH for rice and maize is slightly acidic while it is basic for wheat and sugarcane crops.
-Lowest lignin content was present in the wheat straw which explains its faster decomposability whereas rest the residues having higher lignin content takes time longer than wheat to decompose.
-Imperatively, C: N ratio was found highest in the order of sugarcane>maize>rice>wheat, which implies that residual properties of wheat are the most favourable for fast decomposition.
+The lowest lignin content was present in the wheat straw which explains its faster decomposability whereas the rest of the residues having higher lignin content take time longer than wheat to decompose.
+Imperatively, the C: N ratio was found highest in the order of sugarcane>maize>rice>wheat, which implies that the residual properties of wheat are the most favorable for fast decomposition.
 The nearest ratio to C: N of 24:1 is said to be most conducive for the microbes to work upon the waste of any nature (Lynch et al., 2016).
 By incorporating the observed values in the formula given in eq (1) the PRQI was calculated for the selected crop residues.
-The resultant PRQI was highest for wheat and rice and lowest for the sugarcane (Table 5).
-It is proposed that decomposition rate is directly correlated to the quality index of the plant as quality parameters of crop residue decide the decomposition rate constant.
-It is also proved by the correlation between PRQI and decomposition rate constant of the selected crops showed in the Figure 1.
+The resultant PRQI was highest for wheat and rice and lowest for sugarcane (Table 5).
+It is proposed that the decomposition rate is directly correlated to the quality index of the plant as quality parameters of crop residue decide the decomposition rate constant.
+It is also proved by the correlation between PRQI and the decomposition rate constant of the selected crops shown in Figure 1.

 Table 5.
 Plant residue quality index of the selected crops